You are here: Start » User Interface » Creating Deep Learning Model

 4. Setting training parameters

 • Network depth – predefined network architecture parameter.
-For more complex problems higher depth might be necessary.
+For more complex problems, a higher depth might be necessary.

 • Detail level – level of detail needed for a particular classification task.
-For majority of cases the default value of 1 is appropriate, but if images of different classes are distinguishable only by small features, increasing value of this parameter may improve classification results.
+For the majority of cases, the default value of 1 is appropriate, but if images of different classes are distinguishable only by small features, increasing the value of this parameter may improve classification results.

 • Stopping conditions – define when the training process should stop.